-- First aiders are identified on posters around school showing names and photographs so all aware. - First Aid training matrix is in place and first aid training records are monitored by office staff to ensure refresher training is carried out. - First aid books are kept 1) Office 2) Breakfast Club 3) In each classroom - The first aid books are in triplicate: - o The white copy goes home with pupil - $\circ~$ The green/pink $2^{\rm nd}$ copy gets taken out of book at time by first aider and put in the wallet in the office. - Half Termly a member of the safeguarding joined up care team, collates half terms accidents and reports in meeting of their findings.
+- First aiders are identified on posters around school showing names and photographs so all aware. - First Aid training matrix is in place and first aid training records are monitored by office staff to ensure refresher training is carried out. - First aid books are kept 1) by all first aiders and 2)spare int eh office. - The first aid books are in duplicate - o The white copy goes home with pupil - The second copy (which is pink) gets taken out of book at time by first aider and put in the wallet in the office.
+Accident slips must not be left in books or in classrooms. - Half Termly a member of the safeguarding joined up care team, collates half terms accidents and reports in meeting of their findings.
 This is to see if there are any trends that can removed. - These copies along with half terms analysis sheet are archived in paperwork storage room. - Summary of half terms accidents are then shared in weekly briefing to make all staff aware of trends and / or problematic areas.